Haresh007/DevRev/README.md

-# MOvie Ticket Booking UI
+# Movie Ticket Booking UI
 This is a UI of Movie Ticket booking System